 And when we speak of a currency we are in fact speaking about tokens that have value, and normally regulated through legislation and regulations in a country.
 The world’s current reserve currency of the US dollar being the best known.
 But remember, it’s not a system of payment but rather is a means of payment; ie a token we have assigned value too.

 So we then come to the example of the grandfather of cryptocurrency, Bitcoin (BTC).
 Bitcoin integrates both a means of payment, through its blockchain technology, and within this ledger system bitcoins themselves (which can be broken down to eight decimal places).

 So why have we taken a rather traditional or conservative asset allocation in our personal finances and moved into what many consider high risk?
 I’ll take you through my thought process to help understand my reasoning.

-Cryptocurrencies by their nature in they are currently not really mainstream and have not been around for that long (Bitcoin’s algorithm didn’t get released until 2009) these assets or financial instruments are volatile.
+Cryptocurrencies by their nature are currently not really mainstream and have not been around for that long (Bitcoin’s algorithm didn’t get released until 2009) and their prices are volatile.
 As I write this article in mid September 2020 Bitcoin had broken through $12,000 not that long ago but as of today has a spot price of around £10,300 – and has traded under $10,000 a number of times.